 Dividing up a patio or terrace into different heights, for example with decking, will actually make the space feel larger and zone different areas.
 Creating built-in planters or tiered levels will also double up as seating, eliminating the need for bulky furniture.
 Just add some pretty banquette style cushions et voila.

-Or, for something more flexible than borders, go for potted plants and greenery which can easily be moved around and interchanged if plants die.
+Or, for something more flexible than borders, go for potted plants which can easily be moved around and interchanged.
 Not much space for plants?
 Think vertically.
 If budget is no issue, invest in creating a striking living wall, or for rental spaces or something more budget-friendly, arrange potted herbs and plants on high shelves instead, freeing up floor space.
 See, already plenty of small garden ideas to get you started...

 This compact outdoor space feels calm and soothing, with clean stone flooring, bedded plants, exposed brickwork and sleek, slatted wood fencing.